betterscientificsoftware/bssw.io/Articles/BSSwFellows2018ProjectsAndPerspectives.md

 _Resources:_

-&nbsp; &nbsp; &bull;  Webinar recording and slides: [*Popper: Creating Reproducible Computational and Data Science Experimentation Pipelines*](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar019), Ivo Jimenez (UC Santa Cruz), June 2018
+&nbsp; &nbsp; &bull;  Webinar recording and slides: [*Popper: Creating Reproducible Computational and Data Science Experimentation Pipelines*](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar019), June 2018

 &nbsp; &nbsp; &bull;  Check back for additional resources

 _Perspectives on the BSSw Fellowship Program_:
-The long-term goal of my work is improving the state of practice for computational experiments, by teaching newer generations more efficient approaches for carrying out scientific explorations.
+The goal of my work is improving the state of practice for computational experiments by teaching new generations more efficient approaches for carrying out scientific explorations.
 Through the BSSw Fellowship Program, I have been able to reach a broad audience and to create connections with people who have significantly enriched my professional network, and with whom I would have not had the chance to interact otherwise.

 <p>&nbsp;</p>
 <img src='https://github.com/betterscientificsoftware/images/raw/master/Fell_katz.jpg' class='logo' />